 10. Two Truths and a Career Lie Tournament

-Each participant shares three short stories about working alongside the departing colleague—two true and one fabricated.
+Each participant shares three short stories about working alongside the departing colleague, two true and one fabricated.
 The guest of honor guesses the lie.
 This works well for large groups and requires colleagues to recall specific, detailed memories.
 Award small prizes to those who successfully stump the guest of honor.

-11. Interest-Driven Workshop Send-off
+11. Interest-Focused Workshop Send-Off

-13. Virtual Escape Room Adventure
+13. Virtual Escape Room Challenge

-14. The Community Service Send-off
+14. Community Service Farewell

-15. Speed-Networking Farewell Rounds
+15. Speed-Networking Goodbye Sessions

 Avoiding Common Moving Away Party Mistakes